MarcArmbruster/Cloning/README.md

                 .CreateClone();

 ```
+The Methods:
+- .Builder() --> provides a new builder instance [required]
+- .WithSourceInstance(...) --> sets the source instance to be cloned [required]
+- .UseCtorParameters(...) --> provides parameters for types without default constructor [optional]
+- .UseCustomLogic(...) --> provides custom logic for special types [optional]
+- .CreateClone() --> performs the deep clone and returns the cloned instance [required]

 ## Challenges/Features
 To create a deep clone of complex types, several challenges need to be addressed:
 - Avoid circular references [included]
-- Setter only properties [included]
+- Handle setter only properties [included]
-- Init only properties [included]
+- Handle init only properties [included]
 - Collection types [partially included]
 - Concurrent types [partially included]
 - Readonly fields [included]